motibytes/motibytes.github.io/about.md

 # My plan:

 I am starting with small projects and working my way up from there.
 I started with text-based motivational bots as a small hobby.
-I'm now designing [a program](projects_thedecisionmaker.html)a program that walks individuals through making life decisions, their goals, and their calling in life.
+I'm now designing [a program](projects_thedecisionmaker.html) that walks individuals through making life decisions, their goals, and their calling in life.

 <br>